 In addition to scholarships, CCE offers the opportunity to

 support Dean Jenni Murphy’s Innovation Fund.
 Gifts to this

-adult learners including investment in technology; outreach
+including investments in technology, outreach

-emergency assistance such as housing, transportation, family
+or emergency assistance (such as housing, transportation,

 Fund provides the flexibility to address the needs of the college